UPDATE: Mammoth Student Arrested on Terrorist Threat Charges

 A Mammoth High School student was arrested on charges of suspected felony terrorism threats yesterday, April 24, and is now being held at the Mono County Jail on a no-bail warrant.

-The student, Devin Raymond White, 18, was arrested at/near U.S. Highway 395 at/near the Mammoth Yosemite Airport in the morning hours, according to the sheriff's department Citizen RIMS site.
+The student, Devin Raymond White, 18, was arrested in the morning hours, according to the sheriff's department Citizen RIMS site.

 He was arrested without incident and, no weapons were found during the arrest.